 If your doctor is concerned that there may be a neurological or psychological cause, you may be referred to other specialists.

-Other treatments depend on the specific cause, such as: Participating in voice therapy if your loss of voice is due to voice overuseTaking medicine to control acid refluxHaving surgery to remove growths
+Other treatments depend on the specific cause, such as: Participating in voice therapy if your loss of voice is due to voice overuseTaking medication to control acid refluxHaving surgery to remove growths

 Casthely PA, Labagnara J. Hoarseness and vocal cord paralysis following coronary artery bypass surgery.